 A public AI chatbot that talks to recruiters and visitors as me.
 The moment someone shares their company it runs a live web search and makes every answer company-aware; a classifier scores sentiment and fit in real time; every lead is logged with topics and follow-up priority.
 Keys are server-side, it auto-deploys from a private repo, and it was security-hardened after surviving a real abuse incident.

-callconnor.com →A local mission-control dashboard that auto-starts at login.
-Live AI-usage and spend telemetry, one-click launches for every agent, the project queue, calendar, quick capture — and an embedded editor that edits, commits, and deploys callconnor.com in a single click.
+callconnor.com →How it works →A local mission-control dashboard that auto-starts at login.
+Live AI-usage and spend telemetry, one-click launches for every agent, the project queue, calendar, quick capture, and an embedded editor that edits, commits, and deploys callconnor.com in a single click.

-runs locallyA fully private AI running on my own hardware — local models in Docker with their own chat UI.
+runs locallyHow it works →A fully private AI running on my own hardware.
+Local models in Docker with their own chat UI.
 It shares the exact same tool servers and memory as the cloud AI, so sensitive work can run entirely on-device, offline.

-runs locallyInformation flows in from everywhere, gets distilled and connected, and comes back out as briefings, decisions, and finished work.
+runs locallyHow it works →Information flows in from everywhere, gets distilled and connected, and comes back out as briefings, decisions, and finished work.

-Each is a repeatable agent with a defined job, inputs, and output format — productized workflows, not one-off prompts.
+Explore the full architecture →Each is a repeatable agent with a defined job, inputs, and output format.
+Productized workflows, not one-off prompts.

 Compiles the week into a structured retrospective and runs a system health check.
 Fires itself every Friday, unattended.